 On the same line, hosts should avoid packaging the same from larger containers to reduce contact with the condiments and instead go for packaged pouches.

-Step 4: Facilitate a socially distanced BBQ amongst guests
+Step 4: Facilitate a socially distanced BBQ among guests

 Members of different households should maintain a distance of at least two metres.